altwalker/altwalker/docs/quickstart.md

 contains a sample model (`test-project/models/default.json`) and a python package containing the template code for the model (`test-poject/tests`).

-If you don't want `test-project` to be git repository run the command with `--no-git`.
+If you don't want `test-project` to be a git repository run the command with `--no-git`.

 To run the tests for the `default.json` model, run the following commands: